Ji-Hwan Bae Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Padres have a 3.84 team ERA that ranks ninth among all MLB pitching staffs.

-- Padres pitchers combine to give up 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (87 total, 1.1 per game).

-- The left-hander's last time out came on Thursday against the San Francisco Giants, when he tossed six scoreless innings while allowing three hits.
+- The right-hander's last time out was on Saturday against the Washington Nationals, when he went seven innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.